Biden selects 7 hydrogen hubs across 16 states for $7 billion in US grants

 The hub selections will now kick off a long process that includes multiple phases, from design and development to permitting, financing and construction.

-The hubs selected will serve the mid-Atlantic, Appalachian, Midwest, Minnesota and Plains states, the Gulf Coast, Pacific Northwest and California.
+The hubs selected will serve the Middle Atlantic, Appalachian, Midwest, Minnesota and Plains states, the Gulf Coast, Pacific Northwest and California.
 The two largest projects include $1.2 billion each for Texas and California - the former an oil giant and the other a green energy leader.

+The Texas hub, called the HyVelocity Gulf Coast hub, is led by major industry players, including Exxon, Chevron Corp CVX.N, Air Liquide, Mitsubishi Power Americas, Orsted, AES CorpAES.N and Sempra Infrastructure.
+Amazonis among the hub's expected end users.

+Amazon, Mitsubishi and Air Liquide are also partners in the winning Pacific Northwest hub, joining Fortescue Future Industries as well as local utilities Portland General Electric and Puget Sound Energy.

 Each of the proposed projects involve dozens of partners from energy companies to local and state governments.